Body Worlds Amsterdam is a unique exhibition where visitors see real plastinated human bodies and learn about how our bodies work.

 While learning about the human anatomy, you will also learn how happiness affects our body and vice versa.

-Body Worlds – The Happiness Project has toured more than 100 cities in Europe, America, Africa, and Asia and attracted more than 40 million visitors.
+Body Worlds – The Happiness Project has toured over 100 cities in Europe, America, Africa, and Asia attracting more than 40 million visitors.

 Many also refer to it as Amsterdam’s Dead Body Museum.

 - Where to book tickets